dqops/dqo/docs/working-with-dqo/creating-custom-data-quality-checks.md

 ### **Navigate to custom checks, sensors, and rule editors**

-To navigate to custom check, sensor, and rule editors using the [user interface](../dqo-concepts/dqops-user-interface-overview.md):
+To create your own customized checks, sensors, and rules using the [user interface](../dqo-concepts/dqops-user-interface-overview.md), navigate to the **Configuration** section.

-1. Go to the **Configuration** section.
+On the tree view on the left, you will see a complete list of all checks, sensors, and rules that are available in DQOps.
-2. From the tree view on the left, select the check, sensor or rule that you want to modify
+Clicking on any of these elements will open up a check editor in the main workspace.

 !!! tip "Navigating tabs"